Policy Number: HR201804-1.0 • Version/Last Updated: 1.0 June 2018 • Audience: Public • Commencement: February 2016 (reviewed 2018)

 - Appendix A: List of infectious diseases for notification.

-- Appendix B: Sample letter – Exclusion of susceptible Primary school contacts Measles.
+- Appendix B: Sample letter – Exclusion of susceptible Primary school contacts Measles (internal access only).

-- Appendix C: Sample letter – Immune Primary school contacts Measles.
+- Appendix C: Sample letter – Immune Primary school contacts Measles (internal access only).

-- Appendix D: Sample letter – Secondary school contacts.
+- Appendix D: Sample letter – Secondary school contacts (internal access only).

 - 9.0 Classification

 This policy supersedes all previous policies relating to matters contained therein.
 In so much as any aspect of this policy may appear to be in conflict with another Archdiocesan system or school-based policy, then precedence is to be given to this policy.

 Changing laws, legal precedents, and experience may all serve as triggers for immediate review.